Gissio/radpro/docs/devices/FNIRSI GC-01/install-stlink.md

-# Installing Rad Pro on FNIRSI GC-01/JOY-IT JT-RAD01 Geiger counters with an ST-LINK
+# Installing Rad Pro on FNIRSI GC-01/JOY-IT JT-RAD01 Geiger Counters with an ST-LINK

 This guide explains how to install the Rad Pro firmware on an FNIRSI GC-01 or JOY-IT JT-RAD01 Geiger counter with a CH32F103R8T6 (WCH) or APM32F103RBT6 (Geehy) microprocessor.
 Use this method if:

 * You cannot access the USB drive as described in the [regular installation instructions](install.md).
 * Your device is unresponsive and requires recovery.

-## What you'll need
+## What You'll Need

 * **ST-LINK V2 USB dongle** (or compatible clone): Available on [Amazon](https://www.amazon.com/s?k=st-link+v2).
 * **4-pin header**: For the SWD connection.